MatthewCYLau/aws-react-elasticsearch-terraform/README.md

 A reference project to deploy a React app onto Amazon ECS on AWS Fargate, and Amazon Elasticsearch Service with Terraform

-A movie search app with Amazon Elasticsearch Service
+A todo app with Amazon Elasticsearch Service

 ![AWS Architecture](img/aws-elasticsearch.JPG)